 Calling all Scholarship Recipients Since 1996

-CFVI awarded more than $205,000 in scholarships in 2019 and nearly $3 million overall in the last two decades to talented students from the Virgin Islands.
+CFVI awarded more than $312,750 in scholarships to 224 Virgin Islands students in 2020 and nearly $3 million overall in the last two decades to talented students from the Virgin Islands.
 If you are a past scholarship recipient, we would love to hear from you!